avermediachiwenlin/CreatorCentralSDKV2/RegistrationFlow.md

 ## Package Registration

 When launching the Creator Central application spawns one instance of each package.
-The package will called as the follows:
+The package will called as the following:

 - for Javascript packages, its connectCreatorCentral() is called with specific parameters.
 - for compiled packages written for example in C++ or Objective-C, its main() function is called with specific parameters.